shetty-prasad/k8s/advanced/helm.md

 * Releases

-A release is created when a chart is deployed to your cluster.
+A release is created when a chart is deployed/installed in your cluster.
 It represents a single installation of an application based on a Helm chart.
-Each time you perform an action—such as an upgrade or configuration change—a new revision (or snapshot) is generated, enabling independent management of multiple application versions.
+Each time you perform an action, such as an upgrade or configuration change, a new revision (or snapshot) is generated, enabling independent management of multiple application versions.

 * Metadata